 Who Is Gratitude For?

 Do you feel grateful because you appreciate the things in your life?
 Or do you feel grateful because you want to make someone else feel good?
 Gratitude is a personal emotion that stems from outside sources!
-Expressing our gratitude is a great way to cultivate those feelings of, as well as a way to connect with others.
+Expressing our gratitude is a great way to cultivate those feelings, as well as a way to connect with others.
 It’s been shown that expressing gratitude has plenty of benefits, ranging from personal health benefits to improved social relationships!

 And so, yes, I say thank you to the bugs, and to the trees, and even to the stickers that I photograph!
 It’s nice to be nice, and it’s nice to feel nice, too. 🥰